Blogger; Human rights activist; Member of the Committee against Censorship (Iran Proxy); Software engineer.

 “The first day you told me you’d only keep me for 48 hours but you lied and you kept me for 13 months in the security ward and in solitary confinement.
 When it was time to issue my verdict, you said I wouldn’t get more than two years and I said that I was ready for six years but you lied and I was sentenced to 15 years."

-The Cyber Police of the Revolutionary Guards arrested Hossein Ronaghi-Maleki and his brother Hassan on December 11, 2009 whilst at their father’s home – Hossein had protested earlier that year against the results of the disputed presidential elections of 2009.
+The Cyber Police of the Revolutionary Guards arrested Hossein Ronaghi-Maleki and his brother Hassan on December 11th, 2009 whilst they were at their father’s home – Hossein had protested earlier that year against the results of the disputed presidential elections of 2009.
 Both were taken to Section 2A of Evin Prison, which is controlled by the Revolutionary Guards, and put under intense physical and mental pressure with the goal of signing a confession.

 His brother, who was not politically active, was arrested in order to put added pressure on Hossein to “confess.”
 His brother was released on bail after spending a month in solitary confinement but Hossein remained in solitary for a total of 13 months.
 Prior to his arrest, Hossein Ronaghi-Maleki had begun suffering from kidney problems but his condition deteriorated further while in prison due to the physical abuse he endured and a lack of medical care - a medical examiner who examined him said he needed a furlough so that he could receive treatment.
 However the Revolutionary Guards and the judge overseeing his case ignored the recommendation; Hossein lost one of his kidneys whilst in prison.